 You must also perform all of the same tests running Android Auto independently on a phone screen.
 See Testing apps for phone screen.

 Important: Apps must meet the criteria listed in this page to qualify as an Android Auto app on Google Play.
+Apps will not work on Auto in vehicles unless they are installed from the Play Store.

 Core app quality